contributte/gopay-inline/README.md

 // ...
 ```

-In case of inline variant you can use prepared [javascript](https://github.com/Markette/GopayInline/blob/master/client-side).
+In case of inline variant you can use prepared [javascript](https://github.com/Markette/GopayInline/blob/master/client-side) (under development at this moment).

 ### Verify payment (check state)